 It is natural to assume that a quality roof is more expensive, but that is not always the case.
 Behind the price of a roofing product, you should consider four different qualities before making a purchase:

-Sunlight, heat, high humidity, wind and stormy weather can all take its toll on a roof.
-When you purchase a new roof, you want it to know that it will hold up well in the most severe Florida weather conditions.
+Sunlight, heat, high humidity, wind, and stormy weather can all take their toll on a roof.
+When you purchase a new roof, you want to know that it will hold up well in the most severe Florida weather conditions.
 You also want assurance that your roof will last at least as long as is covered under the warranty.

 How long should your roof last?
 An asphalt shingle roof should last at least 30 years.
 A metal roof should give you a minimum of 50 years of solid performance.
 A tile or slate roof has an expected lifespan of up to 100 years.